ubiquitous-o/3d-volmetricvideo-for-ar/README.md

 ### Preparation
 For this project, I use ["Learning to Recover 3D Scene Shape from a Single Image"](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) to get depth images from a monocular RGB video.
-1. You should compless the video for the acceralation.
+1. You should compress the video for the acceralation.
 ```ffmpeg -i yourvideo.mp4 -vf scale=640:-1 yourvideo_out.mp4```
 2. Convert your video to sequential images to load the machine leaning pipeline.
 ```ffmpeg -i yourviedeo_out.mp4 -vcodec png dir/%d.png ```